For large organizations, data silos are a natural byproduct of business growth and evolution.

 Fabric creates APIs in a no-code, drag-and-drop environment so that even non-programmers can rapidly develop sophisticated interfaces to highly complex legacy platforms.
 What used to take months or even years of coding can be done code-free in days or weeks.

-With Fabric, companies can capitalize on legacy investments by connecting them in a modern ecosystem that supports the needs of the business with the agility of a digital-first environment.
+With Fabric, companies can capitalize on legacy investments by connecting them to a modern ecosystem that supports the needs of the business with the agility of a digital-first environment.